 A ballerina risks career, friendship, and life for a chance at dangerous love.

-A DARKER NEED is romantic suspense that puts a modern twist on an ancient Irish legend.
+A DARKER NEED is suspense with a speculative hint that puts a modern twist on an ancient Irish legend.

 150 years earlier, Moira and her family huddle in a churchyard amid corpses awaiting burial.
 Without shelter, Moira prays she and her starving family can survive.
 She longs to get a letter to her Aunt Ciara, who could surely help since she’s a cook on a grand estate . . .
 Abruptly, the action jumps to Ciara four months earlier, when the estate goes bankrupt, leaving her out on the road, destitute and desperate.
 With nowhere else to turn, Ciara tries to contact her Uncle Donal, an old fisherman . . .
 Jumping months earlier, Donal experiences a life-changing encounter at sea prompting him to reach his daughter with a message as soon as possible.
 But half a year earlier, his daughter, Siobhan, is frost-bitten and trapped by a snow drift.
 As she frantically tries to escape, her only thought is to reach her own beloved child left in the care of her cousin.
 That cousin is neighbor to Moira and her family whom we revisit on the eve of the famine before tragedy strikes.